techidaily/site-article-helps/source/_posts/updated-ecstatic-clip-loader-rating-for-2024.md

 ![add effects to funimate video](https://images.wondershare.com/filmora/article-images/add-effects-to-funimate-videos.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 **Step 5: Save or Share the Videos**

 Finally, after you've completed the Funimate video editing, you may fully use the Filmora editor as above.
 And, to publish your piece of art directly to YouTube or another well-known site, click the Export option and choose the platform where you want to distribute your video clip.
 You may even modify the video before sharing it if you like.
 To refine your recorded video, Filmora enables you to apply Animated Titles, stunning effects, Audio Enhancements, and much more using the Editor.